 - Was created from a Vault record – if the customer's information is stored in the vault, you'll need to create a new transaction from their Vault record

 - Has the status Processor Declined, Failed, Gateway Rejected* or Settling

-*Gateway rejections with Reason = Fraud can be cloned in the case that a legitimate transaction was mistakenly rejected as fraudulent.
+*Gateway rejections with the Fraud or Risk Thresholds reasons can be cloned in the case that a legitimate transaction was mistakenly rejected as fraudulent.

 To clone a transaction: